zeromq/czmq/README.txt

 Since assertions may be removed by an optimizing compiler.

+### Method Styles

+We aim for consistent method semantics where possible:

+* new returns null if the constructor failed.
+* destroy always voids the supplied reference pointer.
+* dup, if defined, copies the object and returns null if the provided reference was null.

 ### Documentation

 Man pages are generated from the class header and source files via the doc/mkman tool, and similar functionality in the gitdown tool (http://github.com/imatix/gitdown).
 The header file for a class must wrap its interface as follows (example is from include/zclock.h):